ijkeller/Portfolio-CF/README.md

 --------------
 ### Time Estimates

-#### Number and name of feature:
+#### Number and name of feature: Feature 1: Clone and Deploy

-Estimate of time needed to complete:
+Estimate of time needed to complete: 30 min

-Start time:
+Start time: 3:30

-Finish time:
+Finish time: 4:00

-Actual time needed to complete:
+Actual time needed to complete: 30 min

-#### Number and name of feature:
+#### Number and name of feature: Feature 2: About Me

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hour

-Start time:
+Start time: 4:00

-Finish time:
+Finish time: 5:00

-Actual time needed to complete:
+Actual time needed to complete: 1 hour

-#### Number and name of feature:
+#### Number and name of feature: Feature 3: Projects

-Estimate of time needed to complete:
+Estimate of time needed to complete: 45 min

-Start time:
+Start time: 5:30

-Finish time:
+Finish time: 6:30

-Actual time needed to complete:
+Actual time needed to complete: 1 hour, semi complete - removing the language picker broke the site.
+I'll need to work with this more.

-#### Number and name of feature:
+#### Number and name of feature: Feature 4: Skills and Experience Sections

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hour

 Start time: